 - Tell a story about the content.
 Decades ago, one of my high school teachers started class by describing a boy named Mike who never opened his history textbook.
 After graduating, Mike joined the army and was killed in the Tet Offensive.
 That story introduced an unforgettable lecture on the Vietnam War.

-Don't be a purist.
+- Mix It Up: Don't be a purist.
 Use different styles, formats and media when you lecture, like Pecha Kucha, the 60-Second Lecture, or the Punctuated Lecture.
 Joan Middendor and Alan Kalish collected dozens of "change up" lecture strategies that I refer to several times a semester.
-And the Derek Bok Center for Teaching and Learning at Harvard links to dozens of lecture innovations, including Twenty Ways to Make Lectures More Participatory.

-Great teachers and orators listen.
+Interact With Your Students: Great teachers and orators listen.
 They're so attentive, they can detect when their audience's breathing changes.
 To them, lecturing is an intimate act -- a quality that is missing from online video lectures.
 They leave time for questions at transition points.
 But don't start these interactions by asking, "Any questions?"
-According to Stanford's Teaching Commons: Checklist for Effective Lecturing, it is more helpful to ask, "What parts of this are still a little unclear or confusing for you?" or "What do I need to explain again?"
+It may be more helpful to ask, "What parts of this are still a little unclear or confusing for you?" or "What do I need to explain again?"